ghoneycutt/puppet-module-nscd/README.md

 [![Build Status](https://travis-ci.org/ghoneycutt/puppet-module-nscd.png?branch=master)](https://travis-ci.org/ghoneycutt/puppet-module-nscd)

-Brief description here.
+Puppet module to manage nscd

 ===

 # Compatibility
 ---------------
-This module is built for use with Puppet v3 on the following OS families.
+This module is built for use with Puppet v3 on the following platforms.

 * EL 6
+* Suse 11

 ===